Business Concepts

 On the books, an accounts receivable represents money owed to a business that you expect to collect, so it is recorded on the balance sheet as a current asset.
 Receivables are classified as current assets for a simple reason: they sit close to cash.

-That placement is fixed under standard accounting principles, so every receivable shows up on the company's balance sheet the moment the sale closes, long before any cash lands.
+That placement is fixed under standard accounting principles.
+Every receivable shows up on the company's balance sheet the moment the sale closes, long before any cash lands.
+The same rule applies to the company’s balance sheet in every reporting period.

 This placement matters for your financial position.
 A growing receivable balance can look healthy while quietly tying up working capital, which is why working capital management leans so heavily on how fast you collect.